 Absolutely.

-Um, which would be in Van decide, but that's how extreme this party has gotten.
+That's how extreme this party has gotten.

 Open borders, that'll be America's future.

-Travel bans, they'd never do that.
+Travel bans, they never do that.

 It was the travel ban, subsequent travel bans, quarantines we hadn't used in 50 years.

-Want to talk about a party that, let's see, wants total complete confiscation and redistribution and state takeover of industry, the definition of socialism, that's them.
+Want to talk about a party that, let's see, wants total, complete confiscation and redistribution and state takeover of industry, the definition of socialism, that's them.

 Packing the Supreme Court, ending free speech.